actionhero/www.actionherojs.com/tutorials/typescript.md

 ## Chat

-- `chatRoom.sanitizeMemberDetails()` is no longer overridable/customizable.
+- `chatRoom.sanitizeMemberDetails()` is no longer overrideable/customizable.

 ## WatchFileAndAct

 We have removed the custom module loaders for Actionhero's development mode, `watchFileAndAct`.
-Now that we need to transpile our applications from typescript to javascriopt, we can rely on some of the excellent packages already developed for this purpose.
+Now that we need to transpile our applications from typescript to javascript, we can rely on some of the excellent packages already developed for this purpose.
 Newly generated Actionhero projects will make use of `node-ts-dev` (https://github.com/whitecolor/ts-node-dev) to boot and reload your projects when running in typescript mode.

-Javascript proejcts can do a simialr thing via the nodemon (https://nodemon.io/) package
+Javascript projects can do a similar thing via the nodemon (https://nodemon.io/) package